tc39/notes/es7/2015-11/nov-18.md

 DE: concerns with overall system complexity

 M: another engineer has implemented this in JSC, he had to put some checks in to see or not if these are overriden.
 1 guard upfront.
 The above flag issue would be good.
-He couldn’t find any big issues, other then extremely targetted benchmarks (single character matches etc) where it was demonstratably slower.
+He couldn't find any big issues, other then extremely targetted benchmarks (single character matches etc) where it was demonstratably slower.

 BE: any chakra experience

 BT: I spoke to [a developer] about it.
 We were concerned that the exec function may make us recompile patterns in some cases.
 It could be addressed by making a new kernel method exec (maybe symbol) that takes lastIndex and flags as a param. split has to make a copy of the regexp to work around that.

-BT: we haven’t really dug in yet.
+BT: we haven't really dug in yet.

 AWB: when looking at it from kernal method extensiblity.
-It didn’t really add any additional flexibilty.
+It didn't really add any additional flexibilty.
 It seemed to add more complexity and an additional level of indirection.

 AWB: I am still inclined to prefer the latest design.

 JHD: doing what you suggested (lastIndex related global), would help the matchAll proposal.

-…
+...

-AWB: (couldn’t understand)
+AWB: (couldn't understand)

 DE: I wanted to say something else, although others can v8 will likely have to rely on the more brittle guard.

-AWB: (couldn’t understand)
+AWB: (couldn't understand)

 DE: it would be nice to cleanup.

 further changes on slide deck

 AWB: my bias is that, this complexity should be absorbed by the runtime.
-It shouldn’t be pushed to ES consumers
+It shouldn't be pushed to ES consumers

-AWB: I don’t know the details of your framework.
+AWB: I don't know the details of your framework.
 This ES6 feature has been described using OO best practices, the runtimes should be able to reasonably implement.

 YK: I wanted to provide some histroical context from ruby.
 I also believe Smalltalk is similar, subclassing built-ins.
 Most people in ruby feel this was a mistake, kernel methods would have been more handy.